-The Commissioner's Advisory Committee on Natural Heritage (CAC) advises Minnesota Department of Natural Resources' programs on issues related to sustaining the state's natural heritage and biological diversity.
+The Commissioner's Advisory Committee on Natural Heritage (CAC) advises Minnesota Department of Natural Resources programs on issues related to sustaining the state's natural heritage and biological diversity.
 Minnesota's natural heritage consists of its native prairies, forests, and wetlands and the native plants and animals that live here.
 The Committee is a citizen voice for protecting high quality natural resources and integrating conservation of these resources.

 This appointed Committee makes recommendations to these Minnesota Department of Natural Resources programs:

-Provides recommendations concerning:
+The Committee provides recommendations concerning:

 The Commissioner's Advisory Committee (CAC) was first established in 1966 by Commissioner of Conservation, Clarence Prout.
 The fifteen member committee first met on September 23, 1966.
 The Commissioner's Advisory Committee initially was charged with recommending: